Wednesday, August 31, 2011

 BI solution A mechanism that brings together people, technology, and data to deliver valuable information to business users.

-blueprint A table that documents the measures and dimensions for answering business questions and reflects the most fundamental requirements for building BI solutions.
+blueprint A table that documents the measures and dimensions for answering business questions and reflects the most fundamental requirements for

 business intelligence (BI) An approach to management that allows an organization to define what information is useful and relevant to its corporate decision making.
 Business intelligence is a multifaceted concept that empowers organizations to make better decisions faster, convert data into information, and use a rational approach to management.